5 SEO Strategies For Financial Advisors (That Actually Work)

 SEO can be one of the best marketing tools a financial advisor can use.
 It’s powerful because it can help you stand above your competition in the search results.
 It’s low-cost because it can drive traffic to your site that would otherwise cost thousands if you paid for it with ads.

-What is SEO?
+What Is SEO?

 In a nutshell, SEO is when you try to rank for certain keywords.
-The most popular search engine is Google, so financial advisors looking to perform SEO often want to rank on the first page of Google.
+Because the most popular search engine is Google, financial advisors who want to leverage SEO often aim to rank on its esteemed first page.

 SEO is important because it can help financial advisors: